dwrobel/flatcam/README.md

 30.04.2019

 - in ObjectCollection class, made sure that renaming an object in Project View does not result in an empty name.
 If new name is blank the rename is cancelled.
-- made ObjectCOllection.TreeItem() inherit KeySensitiveListVIew and implicitly QTreeView (in the hope that the theme applied on app will be applied on the tree items, too (for MacOs new DarkUI theme)
+- made ObjectCollection.TreeItem() inherit KeySensitiveListVIew and implicitly QTreeView (in the hope that the theme applied on app will be applied on the tree items, too (for MacOs new DarkUI theme)
+- renamed SilkScreen Tool to Substract Tool and move it's menu location in Edit -> Conversion

 29.04.2019